 Student Council members are elected in the fall of each year.
 They help with Back-to-School Night, Open House, and eighth grade promotion.
 In addition, the Council plans dances, raises funds for community service projects, plans hands-on community service, and learns leadership skills.

 Council members are elected by the High School student body.
-Community service projects, school celebrations, and dance preparation occupy the group, as well as raising money through events, sales, car washes, and other traditional student fund-raising activities.
-Funds are raised for student activities and both local and international charities.
+Community service projects, school celebrations, and dance preparation occupy the group, as well as raising money through events, sales, car washes, and other traditional student fundraising activities.
+Funds are raised for student activities and for local and international charities.

 The high school supports a myriad of co-curricular clubs.
-Students meet regularly for Mock Trial, Youth Court, Book Club, Dance Team, Jazz Combo, Film Club, Environmental Club and the National Art Honor Society.
-Students in all grades may join the Chess/Strategy Games Club to learn, play, and compete with local groups.
+Students meet regularly for Mock Trial, Leadership Lunch, and Book Club, among others.
 The Student Ambassador group travels to local schools to promote Country Day, and plans events for SCDS students to learn about the High School.
-The High School encourages any students interested in starting a club to speak with the Assistant Head of High School as we are committed to supporting viable and interesting student-led clubs.
+The High School encourages any students interested in starting a club to speak with the Dean of Student Life as we are committed to supporting viable and interesting student-led clubs.